-In Florida, whether a tiny house on wheels (“THOW”) is lawful on any given piece of land will depend on the laws and regulations of your state and local government.
-Zoning and land use regulations vary from location to location, so what rural lot you choose to place your THOW on does matter.
-In fact, what is legal on one lot may not be legal on a neighboring lot.
+In Florida, whether a tiny house on wheels ("THOW") is lawful on any given piece of land will depend on the laws and regulations of both state and local government.
+Zoning and land use regulations vary by location, so what rural lot you choose to place your THOW on does matter.
+In fact, what is legal on one lot might not be legal on a neighboring lot.

-With tiny houses, it is critical to complete a thorough inspection of any property you are thinking of buying before you close on the sale.
-In a case like this, you want to make sure that a THOW, when used as a seasonal second home in Florida, is legal.
-To afford buyers time to make these determinations, most real estate sale agreements give buyers time to complete due diligence.
+With tiny houses, it's critical to complete a thorough inspection of any prospective property before you close on the sale.
+In your case, you want to make sure that a THOW, when used as a seasonal second home in Florida, is legal.
+To afford buyers time to make such determinations, most real estate sale agreements give them time to complete due diligence.

 Land use and zoning regulations control how land can be used and developed.
 In Florida, local governments, including cities and counties, are required to regulate land use (Fla.
 Stat. § 163.3167(1)).
 These regulations are found in city and county land use development codes (also known as zoning ordinances or zoning codes).

 Since rural land is most often located outside city limits, it is most likely you will be reviewing county regulations.
 To preserve farmland, some rural lands are more strictly regulated than others.